alexeyinkin/dart-args-macro/README.md

 #### bool

-Boolean fields produce flags.
+A boolean field produces a flag.
-Boolean fields must have an initializer because they cannot be required since missing a flag just means the opposite of its presence.
+A boolean field must have an initializer because it cannot be required since missing a flag just means the opposite of its presence.
-For the same reason, boolean fields can't be nullable.
+For the same reason, a boolean field can't be nullable.

 Most of the times you want a boolean with the default of `false` so that adding a flag turns it to true.

-An field with the default of `true` produces a flag to negate it, and `no-` is prepended to the flag name.
+A field with the default of `true` produces a flag to negate it, and `no-` is prepended to the flag name.

 ```dart